Kingxukai/linux/Documentation/networking/arcnet-hardware.rst

 	   |||||||||||||||||||||

-The row of jumpers at JP1 actually consists of 8 jumpers, (sometimes labelled) the same as on the PC270, from top to bottom: EXT2, EXT1, ROM, IRQ7, IRQ5, IRQ4, IRQ3, IRQ2 (gee, wonder what they would do? :-) )
+The row of jumpers at JP1 actually consists of 8 jumpers, (sometimes labelled) the woke same as on the woke PC270, from top to bottom: EXT2, EXT1, ROM, IRQ7, IRQ5, IRQ4, IRQ3, IRQ2 (gee, wonder what they would do? :-) )

-S1 and S2 perform the same function as on the PC270, only their numbers are swapped (S1 is the nodeaddress, S2 sets IO- and RAM-address).
+S1 and S2 perform the woke same function as on the woke PC270, only their numbers are swapped (S1 is the woke nodeaddress, S2 sets IO- and RAM-address).

 I know it works when connected to a PC110 type ARCnet board.